 Explore the exciting possibilities of automation with Python.
 Learn about the history of computing and artificial intelligence, then take command of the computer to write programs which scrape the internet for useful data and organize it for the user.
 Run basic python programs, install and use python libraries, and apply the basics of syntax and logic of programming algorithms.

 Explore basic electronic circuits by dabbling with various electronic tools.
-Experiment with basic components including resistors, LEDs and diodes and discuss the beginnings of prototyping and design mapping using the free software program “Fritzing.”
+Learn about schematics and symbolism, and begin to understand how to read a circuit schematic and build a real circuit.
+Experiment with components including resistors, LEDs and diodes and gain a general knowledge of electricity and its behavior.

 Building on the basics learned in Circuits I, explore passive components in greater detail.
 Focus on the behavior of resistors, capacitors and inductors.
 Experiment with two popular integrated circuits and the Op-Amp and 555 timer while learning how to use the oscilloscope and function generator.

 Utilize the tools and techniques related to soldering to create and fix electronic devices.
 Assemble and solder a pre-fabricated, printed circuit board.
 De-solder broken components and splice wires, while learning how to recognize and fix bad solder joints.

 Delve deeper into soldering techniques used for small batch prototyping with surface mount components.
 Explore the numerous SMD component packages along with methods of using and reflowing solder paste and board rework.

 Learn about circuit board design and schematic capture techniques in this entry level Eagle class.
 Explore the world of PCBs, and navigate the software package by making your own audio amplifier board, ready for fabrication.